AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 - `TransientLength`: The length of the transient simulation.
 - `dt`: The time step for transient simulations.
 - `TransientRemoval`: Determines whether the transient removal strategy is used.
+- `InputForcingFlg`: Determines whether the input forcing is used instead of random forcing.
+This is useful for test and validation purposes.
+- `InputForcingDir`: Defines the path to the input forcing directory.
+- `InvInputWeightFlg`: Determines whether the inverse input weight is used.
+- `InvInputWeightDir`: Defines the path to the inverse input weight directory.
+- `InputMatrixFlg`: Determines whether the intput matrix is used.
+- `InputMatrixDir`: Defines the path to the intput matrix weight directory.
+- `InvOutputWeightFlg`: Determines whether the inverse output weight is used.
+- `InvOutputWeightDir`: Defines the path to the inverse output weight directory.
+- `OutputWeightFlg`: Determines whether the output weight is used.
+- `OutputWeightDir`: Defines the path to the output weight directory.
+- `OutputMatrixFlg`: Determines whether the output matrix is used.
+- `OutputMatrixDir`: Defines the path to the output matrix directory.
 - `Display`: Controls the amount of information printed during computation, ranging from 0 (no output) to 2 (verbose output).
   - `Display = 0`: Minimal output, with no information displayed.
   - `Display = 1`: Standard output, displaying: